insolar/docs/docs/source/requester.rst

    .. code-block:: Go
       :linenos:
+      :lineno-start: 31

-      // Declare a structure to contain the ECDSA signature: type ecdsaSignature struct {
+      // Declare a structure to contain the ECDSA signature. type ecdsaSignature struct {
         R, S *big.Int
       }

-      // Set the endpoint URL to that of TestNet: const (
+      // Set the endpoint URL to that of TestNet. const (
         TestNetURL = "https://wallet-api.testnet.insolar.io/api/rpc"
       )

-      // Create and initialize an HTTP client for connection re-use
+      // Create and initialize an HTTP client for connection reuse
-      // and put a cookiejar into it: var client *http.Client
+      // and put a cookiejar into it. var client *http.Client
       var jar cookiejar.Jar
       func init() {